dhanvantarisoftware/Dhanvantari_Website/README.md

 Tools covered in this Project Linux, Git, Jenkins, Maven, SonarQube, Nexus & Docker.
 Cloud AWS Services.
-Heartly welcome Ram's gaaru.
+Heartly welcome Ram's garu.
 Its Pleasure to have you here.